Knowledge · DACH industrials

 Founded 1880-1960, family-controlled, two to fifteen production sites across DACH, 200 to 4,000 employees, multi-decade European references, ISO 9001, ISO 14001, IATF 16949, AS9100, VDA 6.3 cleared, TÜV Süd or DEKRA surveillance, engineer-led senior team.
 Trumpf, Liebherr, Knorr-Bremse, Festo, Phoenix Contact, Wago, Bürkert, Krones, Heraeus, GEA, Dürr.

-The US reader expects outcome before capability, named US peer comparison before absolute claim, and US risk architecture before any of it.
+The US buyer expects outcome before capability, named US peer comparison before absolute claim, and US risk answers before any of it.
 The DACH engineering register leads with capability, leads with absolute home-market claim, and treats risk allocation as contract-negotiation work.
-The US reader sorts the firm before reading the technical content.
+The US buyer sorts the company before judging the technical content.

 Capability-first ordering.
 Certification-stack-as-proof.
 Founder-engineer leadership profile without a US commercial counterpart.